supa2/Automaton/Tips-&-tricks-&-pitfalls.md

 ### Tips & tricks ###

 - Sending and receiving messages with data
-- Hiding machines and factories inside other machines
+- Machines and factories within machines
 - Simulating priorities with TinyFactory

 ### Pitfalls ###